fbpx

 falls-prevention

-Assessing Risk for Falling
+Assessing the Risk of Falling

 Over the last few decades, experts have come up with many ways to assess the risk of falling.
 This is a complicated process that can sometimes involve subjective judgments, such as a practitioner’s appraisal of a patient’s gait and walking speed as they walk from the waiting room to the exam room, for example.
-Doctors may screen all older adults for fall risk by assessing just these three factors:

 • Falls and/or fall-related injuries sustained in the previous year

-• A feeling of fear of falling
+• A fear of falling

 • A feeling of unsteadiness when walking or standing